OguzhanKirik/drl/README.md

 An integral part of this project is the implementation of a transition mechanism from a simulated to a real-world environment.
 By leveraging the functionalty of ROS (Robot Operating System) and Voxelisation techniques with Open 3D, there is a system established that can effectively deploy trained models into real-world scenarios.
 There they are able to deal with static and dynamic obstacles.

 This project is intended to serve as a resource for researchers, robotics enthusiasts, and professional developers interested in the application of Deep Reinforcement Learning in robotics.

+## Reference

+This work is based on the paper: **"Deep-Reinforcement-Learning-based Path Planning for Industrial Robots using Distance Sensors as Observation"**.

+## Training Performance

+The model was successfully trained on Apple Silicon (Mac M1) hardware.
+Training sessions of approximately 8 hours demonstrated efficient convergence and stable learning performance, showcasing the capability of running DRL training workloads on modern ARM-based processors.

 ## Getting Started